naotoo1/Classification-Label-Security-Certainty/README.md

 A simulated results from multiple reject thresholds for improving classification reliability using the CRT vs Chow is shown below for GLVQ

 ![Figure_4](https://user-images.githubusercontent.com/82911284/165868376-edfd75fd-dc67-41f1-a75a-305f2a72e06f.png)

+ Below is a plot indicating a diminishing trend of the classification lable security of a sample data point with increasing m hyperparameter for ```label_security1.py```

+ The optimal choice of hyperparameter m as against the defualt choice of m=2 is shown below for ```label_security1.py``` with the iris data set set using GLVQ,GMLVQ and CELVQ models

 ## References